Hidden TMJ Disorder Causes Tooth Pain

 How do Jaw Muscle Bands Cause Painful Teeth?

 When a muscle is injured, overused, or overloaded, it can develop taut bands in the muscle called trigger points.
 These trigger points can, in turn, refer pain to other parts of your body.
-For example, if you develop trigger points in your masseter muscle in your jaw (possibly from clenching or grinding your teeth), these trigger points could cause pain in your back teeth as illustrated below.
+For example, if you develop trigger points in the masseter muscle in your jaw (possibly from clenching or grinding your teeth), these trigger points could cause pain in your back teeth as illustrated below.

 If you develop trigger points in your temporalis muscle, they could cause pain in any of your upper teeth.
 Both the masseter muscle and the temporalis muscle are activated when you use your jaw for talking or chewing.
 They can also be activated if you are clenching or grinding your teeth.

 Trigger points in muscles can cause many other issues beyond toothaches, such as tension headaches and ear pain.
 Trigger points are often a sign of temporomandibular joint (TMJ) disorder, a disorder causing pain in your jaw joint and the muscles that control jaw function.
 Some other signs of TMJ disorder include pain with chewing, clicking or popping, or grating noises in your joints, facial pain, locking of your jaw, or an ache or ringing in your ears.
+Learn what is the best mouth guard for TMJ patients.

 Oftentimes TMJ disorders goes undiagnosed.
 Sometimes a patient has TMJ disorder for years without knowing.
 They often present with tooth pain, earaches, jaw pain, and headaches that they have been living with for years and years.
 Once they are treated for TMJ disorder, the accompanying symptoms resolve.
 At MN Head and Neck Pain clinics, we perform a thorough exam on your head and neck to identify if you are suffering from TMJ disorder.
 We then establish a treatment plan specifically tailored to you in order to address your complaints.